Mike Harkey

-Michael Anthony Harkey (born October 25, 1966) is an American former professional baseball player and current coach.
-He played in Major League Baseball as a right-handed pitcher from 1988 to 1997 for the Chicago Cubs, Colorado Rockies, Oakland Athletics, California Angels, and the Los Angeles Dodgers.
+Michael Anthony Harkey (born October 25, 1966) is an American former professional baseball player and coach.
+He played in Major League Baseball (MLB) as a right-handed pitcher from 1988 to 1997 for the Chicago Cubs, Colorado Rockies, Oakland Athletics, California Angels, and Los Angeles Dodgers.

 After his playing career, Harkey became a coach for the Florida Marlins in 2006 and the New York Yankees from 2008 through 2013, before joining the Arizona Diamondbacks, who he coached in 2014 and 2015.
-He returned to the Yankees in 2016 and is currently serving as their bullpen coach.
+He returned to the Yankees in 2016 and served as their bullpen coach through 2025.

 Playing career

-Harkey was born in San Diego, California and attended California State University (CSU) Fullerton, where he played college baseball for the CSU Fullerton Titans.
-He was a first-round draft pick of the Chicago Cubs in the 1987 Major League Baseball Draft.
+Chicago Cubs

-In 1990, Harkey finished the season with a record of 12–6 with a 3.26 earned run average.
-He played in the majors in 1988, 1990 through 1995, and then 1997 before retiring.
-He was plagued by shoulder and arm injuries throughout his early career with the Cubs.
-On September 6, 1992, during pregame warmups, he attempted a cartwheel in the Wrigley Field outfield, severely damaging his knee.
+Harkey was born in San Diego, California, where he attended Ganesha High School in Pomona and California State University (CSU) Fullerton, where he played college baseball for the CSU Fullerton Titans.
+He was the first-round draft pick (4th overall) of the Chicago Cubs in the 1987 Major League Baseball Draft.
+Seattle Mariners owner George Argyros had plans to draft him with the first overall pick (as he liked the fact that he was from California and also thought he could make it to the majors faster), but was eventually convinced to draft Ken Griffey Jr. instead.